LiymLab/cfDNAanalyzer/README.md

 ### Features can be extracted from this tool
 #### 1.Features extracted for the whole genome
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1 Copy Number Variation ([<ins>Adalsteinsson et al, 2017</ins>](https://www.nature.com/articles/s41467-017-00965-y))<br>
-* Copy number variation refers to the variation in the number of copies of a particular region of the genome.
+* Copy Number Variation refers to the variation in the number of copies of a particular region of the genome.
 This can include duplications or deletions of segments of DNA, which may affect gene function and contribute to genetic diversity and disease susceptibility.

 #### 2.Features extracted for given regions
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1 Nucleosome Occupancy and Fuzziness ([<ins>Li et al, 2024</ins>](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-023-01280-6))<br>
-* Nucleosome occupancy, which reflects the frequency with which nucleosomes occupy a given DNA region in a cell population.<br>
+* Nucleosome Occupancy, which reflects the frequency with which nucleosomes occupy a given DNA region in a cell population.<br>
-* Nucleosome fuzziness, which is defined as the deviation of nucleosome positions within a region in a cell population and could reflect cell heterogeneity at the chromatin level.<br>
+* Nucleosome Fuzziness, which is defined as the deviation of nucleosome positions within a region in a cell population and could reflect cell heterogeneity at the chromatin level.<br>

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2 Windowed Protection Score ([<ins>Snyder et al, 2016</ins>](https://www.cell.com/cell/fulltext/S0092-8674(15)01569-X?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS009286741501569X%3Fshowall%3Dtrue))
-* A per-base WPS is calculated by subtracting the number of fragment endpoints within a window from the number of fragments completely spanning the window.
-High WPS values indicate increased protection of DNA from digestion; low values indicate that DNA is unprotected.
+* A per-base Windowed Protection Score is calculated by subtracting the number of fragment endpoints within a window from the number of fragments completely spanning the window.
+High Windowed Protection Score values indicate increased protection of DNA from digestion; low values indicate that DNA is unprotected.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.3 End Motif frequency and diversity ([<ins>Zhou et al, 2023</ins>](https://www.pnas.org/doi/10.1073/pnas.2220982120))
 * End motifs were determined from the terminal 4-nucleotide sequence, i.e., 4-mer end motif, at each 5′ fragment end of cfDNA molecules.
-End motif frequency of each of the motifs (i.e., a total of 256 motifs) was determined from the total number of fragment ends.<br>
+End Motif frequency of each of the motifs (i.e., a total of 256 motifs) was determined from the total number of fragment ends.<br>
-* End motif diversity is the normalized Shannon entropy of the categorical distribution of all possible end-motif k-mers.
+* End Motif diversity is the normalized Shannon entropy of the categorical distribution of all possible end-motif k-mers.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.4 Fragmentation Profile ([<ins>Cristiano et al, 2019</ins>](https://doi.org/10.1038/s41586-019-1272-6))
-* Fragmentation profile describes the distribution of cfDNA fragment lengths.
+* Fragmentation Profile describes the distribution of cfDNA fragment lengths.
 It is the ratio of short reads (100–150 bp) to long reads (151–220 bp) within a specified region..

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.5 Nucleosome Profile ([<ins>Doebley et al, 2022</ins>](https://www.nature.com/articles/s41467-022-35076-w))
-* Nucleosome profile is the distribution of nucleosomes in extracellular DNA in a site list, and we extracted 3 features from each coverage profile.
+* Nucleosome Profile is the distribution of nucleosomes in extracellular DNA in a site list, and we extracted 3 features from each coverage profile.
    * "central coverage" is the coverage value from ± 30 bp of central site.
    * "mean coverage" is the coverage value from ± 1000 bp of central site.
    * The amplitude of the nucleosome peaks surrounding the central site is calculated by using a Fast Fourier Transform on the window ± 960 bp from the central site.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.6 Orientation-aware CfDNA Fragmentation ([<ins>Sun et al, 2019</ins>](https://genome.cshlp.org/content/29/3/418.long))
-* Orientation-aware cfDNA fragmentation is the differential phasing of upstream and downstream fragment ends in tissue-specific open chromatin regions.
+* Orientation-aware CfDNA Fragmentation is the differential phasing of upstream and downstream fragment ends in tissue-specific open chromatin regions.

 #### 3.Features extracted for specific Transcription Start Sites
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.1 Promoter Fragmentation Entropy ([<ins>Esfahani et al, 2022</ins>](https://doi.org/10.1038/s41587-022-01222-4))
 * Promoter Fragmentation Entropy quantifies the diversity of cfDNA fragments around the transcription start sites (TSS) of active genes.
-PFE is calculated by estimating the Shannon entropy of cfDNA fragments where both ends are located within ±1 kb of the TSS, totaling a 2 kb region around each gene’s TSS.
+Promoter Fragmentation Entropy is calculated by estimating the Shannon entropy of cfDNA fragments where both ends are located within ±1 kb of the TSS, totaling a 2 kb region around each gene’s TSS.

 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.2 TSS Coverage ([<ins>Ulz et al, 2016</ins>](https://www.nature.com/articles/ng.3648))
 * TSS Coverage refers to the read coverage in the region surrounding transcription start sites (TSS).